Bechlte Platz 1 - main entrance

 V. Self-Assessment

 The Supervisory Board endeavours to fulfil its duties with due care.
 Every three years, the Supervisory Board performs an extensive assessment of its own efficiency in fulfilling its duties based on the guidelines published by Deutsche Schutzvereinigung für Wertpapierbesitz e.
-V. The most recent self-assessment in 2022 concluded that the Supervisory Board is efficient.
+V. The most recent self-assessment in 2023 concluded that the Supervisory Board is efficient.
 Should the Supervisory Board come to the conclusion that the efficiency has declined, the self-assessment will be conducted on an annual basis.
+The next efficiency assessment is scheduled for 2026.

 E. Conflicts of Interests

 The members of the Executive and Supervisory Boards are committed to the interests of the company.
 The decisions they make within the scope of their mandates must not be guided by their own personal interests, nor may they take advantage of business opportunities to which the company is entitled.
 In the past fiscal year, the members of the Supervisory and Executive Boards did not experience any conflicts of interest, e.g. due to an advisory capacity for, or role on a board of customers, suppliers, creditors or business partners.
-Detailed information on the existing mandates of the board members on supervisory boards and similar supervisory bodies of other companies is presented on page 237f and 254f in the Notes to the Consolidated Financial Statements of the Annual Report 2022.
+Detailed information on the existing mandates of the board members on supervisory boards and similar supervisory bodies of other companies is presented here and here in the Notes to the Consolidated Financial Statements of the Annual Report 2025.

 F. Transparency and external Reporting